 Professional Focus:

 Jennifer transitioned into the counseling field after working as a hospice nurse.
 Nursing led her to realize she has a passion for helping others with life’s challenges.
 She understands the difficulties life brings and how crucial it is to seek guidance when needed.
-She also understands the hardship of eating disorders, divorce, and adolescence.
+She also understands the hardship of divorce, and adolescence.

 Personal Info: